 Jim Hickey, 5012 Cranfill, Dr., Dallas, Tex.
-75241.
-Mar.
+75241, Mar.
 29-We just concluded a very enjoyable meeting with the brethren at Covina, Calif.
 Tho the church seems incomplete without Bro.
 Ray Osburn, we had quite a few outsiders to attend.
 Two were baptized into Christ.
-We were happy to see preaching brethren Paul Mackey, Don McCord, Ron Alexander, Chester the meeting.
-Tonight I begin a meeting for 5 nights area. duration at El Centro, Calif.
+We were happy to see preaching brethren Paul Mackey, Don McCord, Ron Alexander, Chester King, Larry Lay, Tom Lehmann and B. S. Rawls during the meeting.
+Tonight I begin a meeting for 5 nights duration at El Centro, Calif.

 Miles King, Norman, Okla., Mar.
 20-I was at Marietta, Ga. for a meeting Mar.
 3-12; how I enjoyed being with the brethren in the deep South!
 At present, Mar.
 18-26, I am in a meeting at Brazil, Ind.
 (Jackson St.).
 May 14-21, Bro.
 Richard Nichols and I will be at Mozier, Ill. for the opening of their new meeting house.
-Brethren there extend an invitation to all brethBro.
+Brethren there extend an invitation to all brethren who can to be with them.
+The latter part of April,

+Bro.
 Jerry Cutter and I plan to go to Mexico along with some of the brethren at San Antonio, Tex.
 Pray for us, please.

 Jim A. Canfield, Rt.
-3, Box 86, Marion, La., 71260.
-Mar.
+3, Box 86, Marion, La., 71260, Mar.
 27-Bro.
 Cleo Gatson and I were in a meeting at Farmerville, La., March 5-10, with good cooperation from the members; bad weather hindered outside attendance.
 Brethren and sisters were all good to me; it was a joy to be in the home of the Gatsons and the Jenkins.
 How wonderful it is for the people of God to live in peace according to the Words of God, obeying the apostles' teaching (Acts 2:42; Jude 1:17; 1 Pet.
 1:12-25).
 The Scriptures will guide us right (2 Tim.
 3:15-17).
 The word of the Lord will keep us saved (1 Cor.
 15:1-4).
 Lord willing I go to Memphis, Tenn. in April.

 Louis Mearse, Rt.
 1, Roberts Rd., Marietta, Ga.
-30060.
-Mar.
+30060, Mar.
 13-The church here continues to grow; we have just closed a meeting with Bro.
 Miles King; it was a wonderful meeting.
 We had visitors from Greenville, S. C., LaGrange, and Temple, Ga., Napoleon, Ala., Piedmont, Ala., and Birmingham, Ala.; there may have been others I do not recall.
 We appreciate the help from others, some as far as 150 miles away.
 We certainly enjoyed having Bro.
 King come our way.
 Continue to pray for us that we might be able to do the Lord's will in all things, not ours.

 Joe Hisle, Rt.
 4, Ada, Okla., Mar.
 8-We closed the work in Samson, Ala. with a short meeting.
-I certainly enjoyed working with the brethren at Earlytown; I do not know when I have seen Christians who were opened their homes and hearts to me; it makes one appreciate even more the opportunity we have to work together in Christian love.
-The work in Ala, ended with 10 baptisms and several confessions as well as much renewed interest and determination to fight the good fight.
+I certainly enjoyed working with the brethren at Earlytown; I do not know when I have seen Christians who were more interested in spiritual growth.
+These people opened their homes and hearts to me; it makes one appreciate even more the opportunity we have to work together in Christian love.
+The work in Ala. ended with 10 baptisms and several confessions as well as much renewed interest and determination to fight the good fight.
 The Lord willing, I shall be at Fieldstone, Mo., Mar.
 24-April 2, followed by work at Liberty, Ky., April 4-13.